 Here are the API functions organized by functionality.
-For all the API functions, if the call has an output parameter, a pointer to something filled in by the function, you can always pass NULL if you don't care about that particular output.
+For all the API functions, if the call has an output parameter, a one-dimensional array which has its first element filled in by the function, you can always pass null if you don't care about that particular output.
+If you don't pass null, you must make sure the array has a length of at least 1, or an exception will be thrown.